Ewa Gawryluk

 Ewa Gawryluk (born 13 December 1967 in Miastko, Poland) is a Polish actress.

 A popular European film and theater actress, and widely known by her Ewa Hoffer ("Eve Hoffer") TV persona from Na Wspólnej ("The Common Folk"), Gawryluk graduated from Łódź National Higher School of Theatre and Film in 1991.
 She made her stage debut at the Contemporary Theatre in Warsaw, which she maintains close ties to the present day.
-Ewa also appears in the Teatr Telewizji productions as well as the TVN network's daily soap opera in Poland.
+Gawryluk also appears in the Teatr Telewizji productions as well as the TVN network's daily soap opera in Poland.
 She most recently appeared in Tango directed by Maciej Englert.